 Students new to Counseling & Psychological Services are usually scheduled with the first available counselor.
 This counselor will meet with you for an "initial consultation" to assess your needs and concerns.
-After your initial interview, if you are eligible for services, you will be assigned to either a counselor or a counseling group.
+After your initial evaluation, if you are eligible for services, you will be assigned to either a counselor or a counseling group.
 Individual counseling sessions are short-term and time-limited.
 There is no limit to group counseling.

 All information and data of Counseling & Psychological Services is confidential and will not be disclosed to any other person or agency without the student's consent, except as required by law and professional ethics.
 Please request a copy of the CPS Informed Consent Form or ask to speak with a counselor for more information regarding exceptions to confidentiality.